davidedc/Minimal-2D-Js-Software-Renderer/tests/browser-tests/performance-tests/adding-tests.md

 When implementing drawing functions, follow these guidelines for consistent results:

 - **Lines**:
+  - Use line lengths based on the size indicator:
+    - XS: 5-20px
+    - S: 15-40px
+    - M: 30-100px
+    - L: 80-200px
+    - XL: 150-400px
   - Use variable line widths based on the stroke size indicator
   - Use opacity based on the stroke opacity indicator
-  - Generate random endpoints within canvas dimensions
+  - Generate endpoints based on the specified size range

 - **Rectangles**:
-  - Use sizes based on the fill size indicator:
+  - Use sizes based on the size indicator:
     - XS: 5-15px
     - S: 10-30px
     - M: 20-120px